OfficeDev/microsoft-teams-apps-expertfinder/README.md

 ## Getting Started
 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-expertfinder/wiki/Solution-Overview) to read about what the app does and how it works.

-When you're ready to try out Expert Finder Bot, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-expertfinder/wiki/Deployment-Guide).
+When you're ready to try out Expert Finder bot, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-expertfinder/wiki/Deployment-Guide).

 ## Feedback
 Thoughts?
 Questions?
 Ideas?
 Share them with us on [Teams UserVoice](https://microsoftteams.uservoice.com/forums/555103-public) !